+We use mean aggregation to compute token importance scores.
+Using these scores, Response Confidence and Response Correctness Difficulties are refined as:

-By integrating the attention-based importance weights, this mechanism ensures that tokens crucial for semantic correctness and clarity are prioritized, offering a more accurate estimation of model uncertainty and data difficulty.
+By integrating attention-based importance weights, this mechanism prioritizes tokens crucial for semantic correctness and clarity, offering a more accurate estimation of model uncertainty and data difficulty.

-\textbf{Selection Strategy based on Decomposed Difficulty} Based on the decomposed data difficulties, the selection algorithm first identifies samples whose difficulty metrics fall within a predefined middle range, filtering out either trivially easy or overly complex data, focusing on moderately challenging samples that matches model's learning capabilities.
-Once this subset is identified, we apply k-center sampling based on instruction embeddings to enhance data diversity, reducing the risk of overfitting on highly similar samples.
-This process is shown in Figure~\ref{fig:framework_overview}.
+\paragraph{Selection Strategy based on Decomposed Difficulty.} Based on the decomposed data difficulties, \M~identifies samples whose difficulty metrics fall within a predefined middle range, discarding either trivially easy or overly complex data, focusing on moderately challenging samples that match the model's learning capacity.
+K-Center sampling (introduced in Appendix~\ref{appendix:kcenter}) based on instruction embeddings is then applied on this subset to enhance data diversity, reducing the risk of overfitting on highly similar samples.